Find a Qualified Attorney Near You

 Where Do You Crowdfund?

-Crowdfunding, even for a local business, should be placed on the intermediary's internet website platform.
-Other than the notice of the crowdfunding offering, advertising the offering outside of the intermediary social media platform is prohibited.
+Crowdfunding, even for a local business, should be placed on the intermediary’s internet website.
+Other than the notice of the crowdfunding offering, advertising the offering outside of the intermediary social media platform is limited.
+An issuer is permitted to advertise the offering outside of the intermediary’s platform, provided the advertisement is a “tombstone” notice that directs investors to the name of the intermediary.

 Suppose you suddenly start an SEO public relations campaign coinciding with your crowdfunding offering.
 In that case, investor plaintiffs may argue that information you publish outside of it closely in time or during your crowdfunding offering is “advertising” the offering.
 Public relations can include podcasts, too.